Register your details for regular updates, competitions and for guest list opportunities

 How we did it

-Asia’s 50 Best Bars editor Hamish Smith explains how we created the list
+The people behind Asia’s 50 Best Bars explain how the list is created

-In short, Asia’s 50 Best Bars is: By Asia, For Asia.
-But let’s elaborate.
-We started from the position that not even the most intrepid of global bar hoppers knows Asian bars better than the people of Asia.
-So, unlike the World’s 50 Best Bars, which draws on the globetrotter’s perspective, Asia’s 50 Best Bars is what Asia thinks are its best bars.
+Asia’s 50 Best Bars is a ranking ‘by Asia, for Asia’.
+Not even the most intrepid of global bar hoppers knows Asian bars better than the people of Asia.
+So, unlike The World’s 50 Best Bars, which draws on the globetrotter’s perspective, Asia’s 50 Best Bars is what Asia thinks are its best bars.

-Bar consultants, expats or local experts who are behind the best new venues.
+Bar consultants, who are behind the best new venues

-Each of the 154 Asian Academy members were asked to rank the five best bars in Asia in their professional opinion.
-They had to vote for bars they had visited in the past 18 months, that are still open (bars do sometimes close) and bars in which they have no financial interest.
-They could vote for any bar in the following Asian countries: Bangladesh, Bhutan, Brunei, Cambodia, China (including Macau and Hong Kong), East Timor, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, North Korea, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand and Vietnam.
+Each of the voters is asked to rank the seven best bars in Asia in their considered opinion.
+They must vote for bars they have visited in the previous 18 months, which are still open, and bars in which they have no financial interest.
+They can vote for any bar in the following Asian countries: Bangladesh, Bhutan, Brunei, Cambodia, China (including Macau and Hong Kong), East Timor, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, North Korea, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand and Vietnam.

-The Academy voted for 215 bars in total.
+The Academy voted for hundreds of bars in total.
 We simply took the 50 with the most votes and created a list which, if you haven’t seen already, can be found here.